CrossRef/event-data-user-guide/docs/service/query-api.md

 Each facet should be supplied with a limit (i.e. the top <i>n</i> results) or `*`, which is the maximum number supported.
 The syntax of a facet is `«facet»:«limit»`.
 For example

- - `source:*` means "show me the breakdown by source, up to the limit"
+ - `source:*` means "show me the breakdown by source, up to the limit".
- - `subj-id.domain:*` means "show me the breakdown by the subject's domain name, up to the limit"
+ - `subj-id.domain:*` means "show me the breakdown by the subject's domain name, up to the limit".
  - `subj-id.domain:10` means "show me the top 10 subj-id domains".

 You many use any combination of facets, separated by commas.
 The following query means "show me the top 10 domains found in Events for the Newsfeed source":